Let the gift wrapping begin!

 7- Buttons, buttons, buttons

 Here’s a fun way to use those buttons you’ve been saving.
 Am I the only one who has a jar, or two, of random colored and sized buttons?
 I eventually use them for something.
-Not only do I use them, I love the look of a jar filled with multi colored gems sitting on my shelf.
+Not only do I use them, but I also love the look of a jar filled with multi-colored gems sitting on my shelf.

 What you need: